avaneev/lzav/README.md

 codebase.

 Performance of LZAV is not limited to the presented ballpark numbers.
-Depending on the data being compressed, LZAV can achieve 750 MB/s compression and 4100 MB/s decompression speeds.
-Incompressible data decompresses at 9000 MB/s rate, which is not far from the "memcpy".
-There are cases like the [enwik9 dataset](https://mattmahoney.net/dc/textdata.html) where LZAV provides 22% higher memory storage savings compared to LZ4.
+Depending on the data being compressed, LZAV can achieve 850 MB/s compression and 4500 MB/s decompression speeds.
+Incompressible data decompresses at 9300 MB/s rate, which is not far from the "memcpy".
+There are cases like the [enwik9 dataset](https://mattmahoney.net/dc/textdata.html) where LZAV provides 23% higher memory storage savings compared to LZ4.
+However, on very small files, compression ratio difference between LZAV and LZ4 diminishes.

 LZAV algorithm's geomean performance on a variety of datasets is 540 +/- 210 MB/s compression and 3000 +/- 1000 MB/s decompression speeds, on 4+ GHz 64-bit